thejoshwolfe/yauzl/README.md

 and can be used to obtain part of an entry's file data rather than the whole thing.
 If either of these options are specified and non-`null`, then the above options must be used to obain the file's raw data.
-Speficying `{start: 0, end: entry.compressedSize}` will result in the complete file, which is effectively the default values for these options, but note that unlike omitting the options, when you specify `start` or `end` as any non-`null` value, the above requirement is still enforced that you must also pass the appropriate options to get the file's raw data.
+Specifying `{start: 0, end: entry.compressedSize}` will result in the complete file, which is effectively the default values for these options, but note that unlike omitting the options, when you specify `start` or `end` as any non-`null` value, the above requirement is still enforced that you must also pass the appropriate options to get the file's raw data.